 - In the meantime, preheat the oven to 220°C Fan.
 Line a large baking tray with baking parchment.

-- In a large bowl mix the courgette cubes with a tbsp of olive oil, a pinch of salt and pepper.
+- In a large bowl mix the courgette cubes with a tablespoon of olive oil, a pinch of salt and pepper.
 Spread the courgette on a baking parchment in a single layer and place in the oven for 15 minutes.
 Once cooked leave the courgette cubes to cool down slightly.

 - Place the pasta, courgette, tomatoes, mozzarella, basil leaves, and pesto in a large bowl, and gently mix until all the pasta and vegetables are coated in pesto.